The Business Management unit oversees the Accounting and Tech/Application Support functions.

 Marketing & Distribution consists of the removal, destruction, and selling of unwanted surplus property.
 The warehouse staff collects the surplus property on campus after being notified by the property accountant and delivers it to the State Marketing & Redistribution Warehouse.

-The Motor Pool schedules and performs routine and emergency service on all campus vehicles including rental/lease vehicles and grounds maintenance equipment; maintains the fuel supply for all motorized vehicles and equipment and performs state safety inspections for all campus vehicles; and assists in maintaining records of operation and maintenance costs for all vehicles.
+The Motor Pool schedules and performs routine and emergency service on all campus vehicles including lease vehicles and grounds maintenance equipment; maintains the fuel supply for all motorized vehicles and equipment and performs state safety inspections for all campus vehicles; and assists in maintaining records of operation and maintenance costs for all vehicles.

 Planning & Capital Construction